cfengine/documentation/reference/promise-types/access.markdown

 **Description:** The `ifencrypted` menu option determines whether the current file access promise is conditional on the connection from the client being encrypted.

+This option has no effect with the TLS CFEngine protocol, where encryption is always enabled.

 If this flag is true a client cannot access the file object unless its connection is encrypted.